ahmccormick/Cannabis_EGS/README.md

 Scripts used for EGS are located in the scripts/EGS folder

 Inputs needed to start
-.vcf file with your genotype information lat/long data for your samples in a .csv
+.vcf file with your genotype information and lat/long data for your samples in a .csv

 1. Identification of core (1_step1_core.py)
    This script was used on the filtered vcf file in PyCharm to identify a core (in this case n=25, change accordingly for 30% of your dataset)